mendix/CommunityCommons/README.md

 *Delay* - Causes this request to sleep for a number of milliseconds.
 Useful to prevent brute force attacks or to simulate latency delays.

+*GetCFInstanceIndex* - Returns the Cloud Foundry Instance Index that is set during deployment of the application in a Cloud native environment.
+Returns 0 for the leader instance, 1 or higher for slave instances or -1 when the environment variable could not be read (when running locally or on premises).

 *GetApplicationUrl* - Returns the runtime URL of this application.

 *GetRuntimeVersion* - Returns the runtime version of this application.